 The following conditions must be satisfied before the deduction is granted:

-- The residential care home is situated in Hong Kong and is licensed or exempted from licensing under the Residential Care Homes (Elderly Persons) Ordinance, or is a nursing home registered under the Hospitals, Nursing Homes and Maternity Homes Registration Ordinance.
+• The residential care home is situated in Hong Kong and is licensed or exempted from licensing under the Residential Care Homes (Elderly Persons) Ordinance or Residential Care Homes (Persons with Disabilities) Ordinance, or is a scheduled nursing home which is exempted from licensing under section 128 of the Private Healthcare Facilities Ordinance.

-- Only one person can be granted the deduction for the same parent or grandparent for a year of assessment.
+• Only one person can be granted the deduction for the same parent or grandparent for a year of assessment.
 Where, other than you, someone else is also entitled to claim the deduction and contribute to the payment of the residential care expenses, you must agree among yourselves on who will claim the deduction for that year of assessment.
-If you are unable to agree, no deduction will be allowed.
+If there is no agreement, no deduction will be allowed.

 A “parent” means: